mharlos/ComicBookServer/README.md

 * I may be tinkering with stuff too much . . .
 It's late

 **v0.8b**
-* Added seesion authentication using redis and beaker
+* Added session authentication using redis and beaker
 * More style stuff
 * Added jquery

+**v0.9b**
+* Sessions - Now sends user back to the dir they were last in.
+* Sessions - Now remember the last comic the user read and displays it's name
+* Sessions - Sessions are awesome.

 ## HELP: